-The Teacher Education Baccalaureate Coordinator is selected upon hire by the Vice President for Academic Affairs/CAO until contract termination/resignation and is responsible for overseeing specific curricular requirements of maintaining the College's baccalaureate program approval.
+The Teacher Education Baccalaureate Coordinator is selected upon hire by the Chief Academic Officer until contract termination/resignation and is responsible for overseeing specific curricular requirements of maintaining the College's baccalaureate program approval.
 The Teacher Education Baccalaureate Coordinator receives up to a \$3,000 stipend or load reduction annually.